 Applications to read physics or physics and philosophy at Oxford are made in the same way as applications for any other undergraduate degree at Oxford, with the exception of arrangements for the written Physics Aptitude Test (PAT).
 The PAT is a two-hour paper which covers mathematics and physics with marks split 50-50 between the two subjects and all applicants are required to take the test.
 Since 2011 the Department of Physics has been working in partnership with Cambridge Assessment Admissions Testing (formerly Cambridge Assessment) which administers the test.
 The test is set and marked by the Department of Physics.
 Candidates need to register with Cambridge Admissions Testing Service to take the test.
 Further details, including syllabuses, sample papers, and reports on previous tests are available on the Physics Aptitude Test page.

-For 2020 it will remain the case that excellent performance on the PAT, either by itself or also incorporating the cGCSE score, will result in automatic shortlisting for interview.
-We recognise the substantial Covid-induced disruption to many applicants’ education in 2020.
-We expect for 2020 a larger proportion of shortlisted candidates for whom mitigating circumstances will have played a role in the decision to shortlist that candidate.
+For 2021 it will remain the case that excellent performance on the PAT will result in automatic shortlisting for interview.
+We recognise the substantial Covid-induced disruption to many applicants’ education since 2020.
+As for 2020, we expect in 2021 a larger proportion (compared to 2019 or previous years) of shortlisted candidates for whom mitigating circumstances will have played a role in the decision to shortlist that candidate.
 In this respect, where possible, we encourage schools to include in their UCAS reference an account of the teaching they have been able to provide since March 2020, and both schools and applicants to inform us via the UCAS form of any extraordinary disruptions (beyond the universal pandemic factor).